core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

-When the information extracted by the server is only about a part of the system outside of any security protocol, the Echo option can also be used without a security protocol (in case of OSCORE, as an outer option).
+When the information extracted by the server is only about a part of the system outside of any security protocol, then the Echo option can also be used without a security protocol (in case of OSCORE, as an outer option).

-The only known application satisfying this requirement is network address reachability, where it is used both by servers (e.g. during setup of a security context) and proxies (which do not necessarily have a security association with their clients) for amplification mitigation.
+The only known application satisfying this requirement is network address reachability, where unprotected Echo values are used both by servers (e.g. during setup of a security context) and proxies (which do not necessarily have a security association with their clients) for amplification mitigation.